wix/ricos/docs/PluginCustomization.md

 #### `defaultData`

-The `defaultData` setting refers to plugins functionality.
-It enables to set default data configuration to each plugin and it expects an content state data object.
+The `defaultData` setting enables consumers to set the default data for a plugin when it is inserted into the editor.
+It is an object with the same fields as the plugins entity data.

 ### HTML Plugin Settings